5hadytru/trogianno1/README.md

 - Journal capability
 - Time tracker for measuring productivity
 - Specific list capabilities (password list can be accessed by face-id/pin)
-- Search capacility across the entire app and for searching specific areas
+- Search capability across the entire app and for searching specific areas
--